juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 - State
 	- Definition: State is the total information that the object has at a specific time.
 	- Every aspect of a state in a specific object is the property of the object.
 Value of the property can be an attribute (value) or a link (instance of correlation between other object).
 Property is static, property value is dynamic.
-		- Linear algebra analogy: Property == Spanning set,  Every possible state == Span, A specific state == A specific point in space.
+		- Linear algebra analogy: Property == Spanning set, Every possible state == Span, A specific state == A specific point in space, Each aspect of a state == Each projection of a point.
 Properties may not be orthogonal.
+Identifier is orthogonal to any other property.
 	- Values (number, string, datetime, ...) are not objects, as they are not uniquely identifiable.
 But values provides ways to express the state of an object.
 	- State is an abstraction of all the previous behaviors to reduce the complexities of the real-world.
 	- Object has, and should be on full control unto its own state, hence the autonomy.
 State and behavior are bind to one unit: an object.